BigTimeStats/beach-volleyball/README.md

 # Beach Volleyball Match Data and Statistics

 This repository contains **most** beach volleyball men's and women's match data and match statistics from the AVP & FIVB tours.
-Archive contains matches from September 2000 to July 2017.
-Updated files published periodically with match dates in filenames.

 **Notes:**